 On September 10, 2019, a purported shareholder class action complaint was filed against us, our officers and directors and the underwriters of our IPO in the Superior Court of the State of California in the County of San Mateo.
 Three additional purported class actions, also alleging claims arising from the IPO were subsequently filed in Marin County and San Francisco County Superior Courts.
 The San Mateo case was voluntarily dismissed, refiled in Marin County Superior Court and consolidated with the cases there.
 On January 10, 2020, the Marin County plaintiffs filed a consolidated amended complaint.
 The plaintiffs in the San Francisco Superior Court case have filed a request for dismissal.
 Separately an additional purported class action was filed in the United States District Court for the Northern District of California on November 25, 2019.
 On February 12, 2020, a lead plaintiff was appointed in the federal action and an Amended Consolidated Complaint was filed on March 31, 2020.
-Defendants' filed a demurrer and motion to strike in the state court action on March 13, 2020 and filed a motion to stay the proceedings in favor of the federal action on May 1, 2020.
+Defendants filed a demurrer and motion to strike in the state court action on March 13, 2020 and filed a motion to stay the proceedings in favor of the federal action on May 1, 2020.
 On August 4, 2020, the court granted defendants' motion to stay the state court action and deferred ruling on the demurrer and motion to strike pending the outcome of the federal court action.
-A motion to dismiss the federal court action was filed on May 15, 2020, which motion remains pending.
-The state and federal complaints each allege claims under the Securities Act of 1933 on behalf of a purported class of shareholders who acquired our stock pursuant to or traceable to the registration statement for our IPO.
-The federal complaint also alleges claims under the Securities Exchange Act of 1934 on behalf of a purported class of shareholders who purchased our stock from June 27, 2019 through November 20, 2019.
-The complaints each allege, among other things, that the defendants violated federal securities laws by issuing false or misleading statements in the registration statement regarding certain of our financial and operating metrics, and related to the Company's authentication processes.
-The complaints seek, among other things, damages and interest, rescission, and attorneys'
+A motion to dismiss the federal court action was filed on May 15, 2020.
+On March 31, 2021, the court entered an order on the motion to dismiss, dismissing the Securities Exchange Act of 1934 (the "Exchange Act") claims and some of the claims alleged under the Securities Act of 1933 (the "Securities Act").
+The court provided plaintiffs with an opportunity to amend the complaint and, on April 30, 2021, plaintiffs filed a Second Amended Complaint in federal court.
+The state court complaint, and the Second Amended Complaint in federal court each allege claims under the Securities Act of 1933 on behalf of a purported class of shareholders who acquired the Company's stock pursuant to or traceable to the registration statement for the Company's IPO.
+The federal complaint also alleges claims under the Exchange Act on behalf of a purported class of shareholders who purchased the Company's stock from June 27, 2019 through November 20, 2019.
+The complaints seek, among other things, damages and interest, rescission, and attorneys' fees and costs.
+On July 27, 2021, the Company reached an agreement in principle to settle this shareholder class action.
+On November 5, 2021, plaintiff filed the executed stipulation of settlement and motion for preliminary approval of the settlement with the federal court.
+The stipulation of settlement is subject to preliminary and final approval by the court.
+The financial terms of the stipulation of settlement provide that the Company will pay \$11.0 million within thirty (30) days of the later of preliminary approval of the settlement or plaintiff's counsel providing payment instructions.
+In connection with the settlement, the Company recorded approximately \$11.0 million for the year ended December 31, 2021 under our Operating expenses as a Legal settlement.
+The Company intends to pay for the settlement with available resources.